Code coverage

 For the missing code coverage issues, the predefined threshold in Qodana is currently set to 50%.

-Once the inspection is complete, reports are available in Qodana reports and JetBrains IDEs.
+Once analysis is complete, reports are available in Qodana reports and JetBrains IDEs.

 Code coverage calculation